IDLS: Inverse Depth Line based Visual-Inertial SLAM: IDLS: Inverse Depth Line SLAM

 \subsection{Measurement Processing}

-The first thread of IDLL extracts and aligns information from the raw measurements of the camera and IMU.
-For the image obtained from the camera, our algorithm will detect and track point and line features.
-For the point features, we use the method proposed by Shi-Tomasi\cite{shi1994good} to detect, KLT\cite{baker2004lucas} to track, and RANSAC-based epipolar geometry constraint\cite{hartley2003multiple} to identify inliers.
-As to the line features, line segments in the new frame are detected by the LSD detector\cite{von2008lsd} and described by LBD descriptor\cite{zhang2013efficient}.
-We match the line segments with LBD descriptors in two consecutive frames by KNN\cite{kaehler2016learning} to track them, and remove outliers of line matches geometric constraints.
-The sampling frequency of IMU is higher than the publishing frequency of image frames, so the IMU information between two adjacent image frames needs to be integrated to align with the visual information.
+The first IDLS thread extracts data from the camera's and IMU's raw measurements.
+For the images captured by the camera, the algorithm will detect and track point and line features.
+Point features are found using Shi-Tomasi\cite{shi1994good}, tracked using KLT\cite{baker2004lucas}, and inliers are found using RANSAC-based epipolar geometry constraint\cite{hartley2003multiple}.
+Regarding the line features, the LSD detector\cite{von2008lsd} and LBD descriptor\cite{zhang2013efficient} are used to identify the line segments in the new frame.
+We match the line segments with LBD descriptors in two consecutive frames by KNN\cite{kaehler2016learning} to track them, and remove outliers of line features by geometric constraints.
+The IMU information between two adjacent image frames is pre-integrated to be aligned with the visual information.
 We pre-integrate new IMU measurements between two consecutive frames to update the newest body states.

-With these two types of preprocessed information, IDLL initializes some necessary parameters for triggering the visual-inertial odometry thread.
+With these two types of preprocessed information, IDLS initializes some necessary parameters to trigger the visual-inertial odometry thread.
 First, it constructs a graph structure of poses, including the points and lines of the environment in the selected keyframes.
 The keyframes are selected to reduce the number of estimated states and the amount of optimization calculation.
-Here, we still use the VINS-Mono\cite{qin2018vins} keyframe selection method.
-There are two criteria for the selection of keyframes: \begin{itemize} \item The average parallax of the previous frame.
-If the average parallax of the tracking feature exceeds a certain threshold, we will choose it as a keyframe. \item The tracking quality.
-If the number of tracking features is less than a threshold, we will select this frame as a new keyframe. \end{itemize} Next, the graph is aligned with the pre-integrated IMU states using the initialization method in VINS-Mono\cite{qin2018vins}.
-The newest body states are used as the initial value in the sliding window optimization and the point-line triangulation.
+Here, we use the VINS-Mono\cite{qin2018vins} keyframe selection method.
+There are two criteria for selecting the keyframes: The graph is then aligned with the pre-integrated IMU states using the initialization method in VINS-Mono\cite{qin2018vins}.
+The lastest body states are taken as the initial value in the sliding window optimization and the point-line triangulation.